keptn/lifecycle-toolkit/docs/content/en/contribute/general/git/pr-create/_index.md

 a number of tests and checks are run.
 Be sure to check the results immediately and fix any problems that are found.
-Click the `Details` link on the line for each each test to get details about the errors found.
+Click the `Details` link on the line for each each failed test to get details about the errors found.

 The most common errors for documentation PRs are: